Opening hours and access

 Students require a short introduction into the practical use, safety and general rules in order to gain access to use the studios.
 Access can be given for up to three days at a time.

-Responsible for the lacquer and casting studios is Head Engineer Klaus Flavio Berntsen.
+Responsible for the lacquer is Head Engineer Klaus Flavio Berntsen.

 Printmaking workshop